iOffice/ioffice.github.io/api/endpoints/room.md

 + Parameters
     + includeReservable (optional, boolean, `true`) ...
 If true, query will include reservable rooms
     + includeNonReservable (optional, boolean, `false`) ...
 If true, query will include non-reservable rooms
+    + includeOccupiable (optional, boolean, `true`) ...
+If true, query will include occupiable rooms
+    + includeNonOccupiable (optional, boolean, `false`) ...
+If true, query will include non-occupiable rooms
     + locationSearch (optional, string, `houston tx`) ...
 Will do a location lookup based on the search string.
     + nearLatitude (optional, number, `29.75613`) ...
 Latitude to base search on (50 mile radius)
     + nearLongitude (optional, number, `-95.39425`) ...
 Longitude to base search on (50 mile radius)
     + startDate (optional, number, `1404410211910`) ...
 Epoch time of room availablilty start date
     + endDate (optional, number, `1404421051661`) ...
 Epoch time of room availablilty end date
+    + numberOfPeople (optional, number, `6`) ...
+Number to search for room by maximum occupancy
+    + includeParking (optional, boolean, `true`) ...
+If true, query will include rooms with parking spaces
     + search (optional, string, `conference`) ...
 String to search for room by name
     + buildingId (optional, number, `44`) ...
 Id of building to search in
     + floorId (optional, number, `3443`) ...
 Id of floor to search on